 - We were booking only a month in advance

-The only option we had was the Hyatt Centric.
+The only other option we had at the time was the Hyatt Centric.
 Luckily, they showed availability for 25,000 points a night.
 I didn’t have enough Hyatt points, so I would have to transfer points from my Chase Ultimate Rewards account.
 Being able to transfer points like this is the advantage of earning flexible points.
 I can wait until I need them before transferring them to other programs.
 I know that Chase points transfer almost immediately to Hyatt.

 I needed to decide if the Hyatt was worth the 25,000 points a night.
 For reference, if I redeemed my points as a statement credit, they would be worth $250.
 If I used the points to book travel through the Chase Travel Portal, I could get $312.50 to $375 in value (points are worth 1.25 cents toward travel bookings if you have a Sapphire Preferred or Ink Business Preferred card or 1.5 cents each with the Sapphire Reserve).

-When making my calculations, I realized I was comparing the prices in high season with the fall prices I was more familiar with.
+When making my calculations, I realized I was comparing the prices in the high season with the fall prices I was more familiar with.
 While I would never pay $600 for a room at the Hyatt, a room at the Eden House (where we have stayed before) was going for over $300 on our travel dates.
 Using that price range, I figured that my points for a room at the Hyatt would be worth $350 a night, the lowest price I could find at a hotel where I wanted to stay.
-I also had to take into consideration that I had enough Chase Ultimate Rewards points and didn’t have a current use for them, so I might as well use them to pay for our trip.
+I also had to consider that I had enough Chase Ultimate Rewards points and didn’t have a use for them, so I might as well use them to pay for our trip.
 If I had to pay cash for a room, we wouldn’t have gone on the trip.

 Decision made.
 I transferred the points, made the reservation and we had a wonderful time.
 We had absolutely perfect weather and I can see why this is considered high season for the Florida Keys.
 While I still stand by my decision that I would NEVER spend $600+ for a room at this hotel, it was worth the points we redeemed for it, and that’s the only measure that means anything.